Autism Studies (BA)

 To measure the success of our societies, we should examine how well those with different abilities, including persons with autism, are integrated as full and valued members.Ban Ki-Moon, Former United Nations Secretary-General

-The Autism Studies major will include immersive experiences within Aurora University’s Pathways program.
-In addition, students will take part in a collaboration course focused on building the skills necessary for working with individuals, families, and professionals to build and support inclusive environments.
-Finally, students will complete an internship course matched to their career field of interest in order to gain practical, on-site skills necessary to support autism and neurodiversity in their area of passion.
+The Autism Studies major will take part in a collaboration course focused on building the skills necessary for working with individuals, families, and professionals to build and support inclusive environments.
+Students will also complete an internship course matched to their career field of interest in order to gain practical, on-site skills necessary to support autism and neurodiversity in their area of passion.